Deep Neural Network Approximation Theory: Approximation with Deep Neural Networks

 \end{theorem}

 The key ingredients of the proof of Theorem~\ref{thm:EffRepNN} are developed throughout this section and the formal proof appears at the end of the section.
-Before getting started, we note that, in analogy to Definition~\ref{def:repopti}, what we just found suggests the following. \begin{definition} For $d\in \N$ and $\Omega \subset \R^d$ bounded, we say that the function class $\mathcal{C}\subset L^2(\Omega)$ is \emph{optimally representable by neural networks} if
+Before getting started, we note that, in analogy to Definition~\ref{def:repopti}, what we just found suggests the following. \begin{definition} Let $d\in \N$, $\Omega\subseteq \mathbb{R}^d$, and let $\cC\subseteq L^2(\Omega)$ be compact.
+We say that the function class $\mathcal{C}\subseteq L^2(\Omega)$ is \emph{optimally representable by neural networks} if

 \end{definition}